the-rayy/HeyMacArena/README.md

 # HeyMacArena
 Run MTG Arena on Mac with custom resolution without Epic Games Launcher

+# DEPRECATED
+Method used in this repo does not work anymore.

 ## Usage
 1. Clone repository
 2. ``chmod +x run_arena.sh``